How to farm Legendary Shards in Destiny 2

 Speaking of the Season Pass, there will typically be stacks of Legendary Shards as rewards.
 There are some scattered on both the free and premium tracks, so all players should be able to earn dozens over the course of a season.
 Make sure you focus on hitting Rank 100, as there are hundreds of shards just sitting here waiting to be collected.

 Tucked away in your Inventory under Modifications might be Legendary Shards you never knew existed.
 Any Legendary Transmat Effect will dismantle into Legendary Shards, which means you can just scrap any you don't like.
 Keep in mind you can reclaim them from Collections if you delete one you actually like.

 Play Destiny 2

 I really hate this one, but it’s true.
 You can’t possibly get thousands of Legendary Shards without playing the game for hundreds of hours and spending your resources wisely.
 There might be things you can do, but for those to be available (such as turning in 3,000 Gunsmith Materials), you must play the game and earn resources for trade.
-Dealing with the Tribute Hall specifically, Guardians have time (assuming it’s still early in the event).
-Work on doing Champion Bounties and playing the game.
-Build up your resource pool for a week or two before you worry too much about blowing everything up.

 Now that you have a decent handle on how to farm Legendary Shards, visit the Destiny 2 strategy guide for more help with everything a Guardian could need.